Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 BCA approval is a statutory process, but it is not a one-speed system.
 A submission for a small internal reconfiguration is not comparable to a proposal involving structural strengthening, façade changes, fire compartment adjustments, or industrial use requirements.

-Common reasons approvals take longer than expected
+Common reasons structural plan submission approvals take longer than expected

 Scope changes are another major factor.
 Owners and tenants sometimes revise layouts, loading requirements, façade treatments, or equipment positions after submission.
 Any meaningful change can trigger updated drawings and fresh technical checks.